desktop computer with Claim MD website on the screen

 A couple of key things are needed to make this happen:

-1. A copy of your patient’s insurance information
+1. Your patient’s insurance information

 2. A way to create a claim